Missionaries in Africa

 • slow economic growth

 The huge and growing population is putting a heavy strain on resources in almost every African country.[2]
-This pressure adds to long-standing problems that have existed in many of these nations for decades.
-Violence and corruption have made governments and infrastructure unstable.
-Water is scarce and often far away from the people who need it most.[3]
+This pressure adds to long-standing problems.
+These problems have existed in many of these nations for decades.
+Violence and corruption have made the situation worse.
+They have weakened both local leadership and infrastructure.
 Missionary involvement in Africa is needed now more than ever.
+Water is scarce.
+It is often far away from the people who need it most.[3]

-Long before any European colonization, missionary work in Africa often meant pioneering and exploring new areas that outsiders had never seen or experienced.
+Long before any European colonization, missionary work in Africa often meant pioneering.
+It meant exploring new areas.
+Outsiders had never seen or experienced these places before.

-“The London Missionary Society sent David Livingstone to South Africa in 1840, where he became one of the first Europeans to traverse the continent,” reports Ariel Marcus of Center for Research Libraries.
-“When Europeans began to colonize central and southern Africa toward the end of the century, international coordination featured prominently in both missionary and colonial projects.”[7]
+“The London Missionary Society sent David Livingstone to South Africa in 1840.
+There he became one of the first Europeans to traverse the continent.”
+This is what Ariel Marcus of Center for Research Libraries reports.
+“When Europeans began to colonize central and southern Africa toward the end of the century, international coordination featured prominently.
+It featured in both missionary and colonial projects.”[7]

 Missionaries in Africa have a long, complex history.
 It is closely tied to the political ups and downs of colonization and exploration.
-That history, though marked by tragedy and conflict, has also produced much fruit for the Kingdom of God.
-Today, the continent of Africa has approximately 684,931,000 professing Christians.[8]
-Yet much help and hope is still needed for this rapidly growing population.
+That history has been marked by tragedy and conflict.
+Yet it has also produced much fruit for the Kingdom of God.
+Today, the continent of Africa has approximately 684,931,000 Christians who profess their faith.[8]
+God is at work across Africa.
+Yet much help and hope is still needed.
+This rapidly growing population needs more workers.

-In response to these needs, we felt called to seek God about ministry opportunities in Africa.
-God has recently opened doors for GFA World to expand into Africa, beginning in Rwanda.
+In response to these needs, we felt called to seek God.
+We asked Him about ministry opportunities in Africa.
+God has recently opened doors for GFA World to expand into Africa.
+Our work began in Rwanda.

 This work will follow GFA’s missionary model.
-We raise up national missionaries from the very countries where we serve and plant them in the mission field of Africa.
+We raise up national missionaries from the very countries where we serve.
+Then we plant them in the mission field of Africa.
 There they can walk closely with African churches and other local churches.
-This approach has worked well in Asia, where many nations do not allow missionaries from other countries.
-It also strengthens community-based missionary activity that grows out of everyday relationships.
+This approach has worked well elsewhere.
+In many nations, local leadership does not allow missionaries from other countries.
+It also strengthens community-based missionary activity.
+This activity grows out of everyday relationships.

 It’s possible to sponsor a GFA missionary for just $45 a month.
-Most importantly, once you as a sponsor receive the name and photo of one of these special missionaries, you can pray for them regularly and bring them before our Father in heaven.
+This small monthly gift makes a huge difference.
+Most importantly, once you as a sponsor receive the name and photo of one of these special missionaries, you can pray for them regularly.
+You can bring them before our Father in heaven.

 You can help GFA World expand into Africa with more national missionaries by becoming a monthly sponsor.
-Through your giving, these missionaries receive the support they need to walk into places like the slums of Kigali, Rwanda.
+Through your giving, these missionaries receive the support they need.
+They can walk into places like the slums of Kigali, Rwanda.
 There, some of the most vulnerable people in Africa live.
+Your partnership enables them to serve families who have nowhere else to turn.

-As the population of Africa continues to grow, more workers will be needed for the fields “white for harvest” (John 4:35).
-Please help GFA World stay ready with national missionaries .
-They can bring practical help—such as clean water, education, slum ministry and leprosy care—and, most importantly, the Gospel of Jesus Christ.
+As the population of Africa continues to grow, more workers will be needed.
+The fields are “white for harvest” (John 4:35).
+Please help GFA World stay ready with national missionaries.
+They can bring practical help.
+This includes clean water, education, slum ministry and care for those with leprosy.
+Most importantly, they can share the Gospel of Jesus Christ.
+Through God’s grace, they demonstrate His love in action.

-In addition to your generous gift to support a GFA national missionary, please pray for those training missionaries and for those who are considering such training.
+In addition to your generous gift to support a GFA national missionary, please pray for those training missionaries.
+Please also pray for those who are considering such training.
 Jesus said that “the laborers are few” (Matthew 9:37).
-With 1.2 billion people on the African continent and many different languages and cultures, national missionaries from those cultures are needed to make a difference for God.
+With 1.2 billion people on the African continent and many different languages and cultures, national missionaries are needed.
+They come from those cultures.
+They can make a difference for God.

 Learn more on women missionaries